openedx/edx-platform/docs/en_us/olx/source/components/html-components.rst

 *********************************************
-Fully split HTML file example and explanation
+Example of Separate HTML Files
 *********************************************

 You create an XML file in the ``html`` directory for each HTML component in your course.

 The name of the XML file must match the value of the @url_name attribute of the ``html`` element in the vertical XML file.

 For example, if the vertical XML file contains: